ajaquith/markerbench/content/posts/metricon-x-opening.md

 ---
 title: Five Lessons from a Decade of Security Metrics
-description: The data revolution sweeping over IT has come to cybersecurity.
+summary: The data revolution sweeping over IT has come to cybersecurity.
 CISOs can learn from their success disasters, instrument their controls, and write key risk indicators (KRIs) that resonate with their audiences.
+authors:
-author: arj
+ - arj
 date: 2019-03-21 09:00:01 -0400
 tags:
   - metricon
 image: /images/metricon-x-pano.jpg
 featured: true
-comments: true
 aliases:
   - /blog/2019/03/21/metricon-x-opening/
 ---